- This event has passed.

 Break 12:50 PM – 1:00 PM

 Litigation Hot Topics

-Topics will include a discussion of recently issued Supreme Court decisions from the last and current term.
+Topics would include a discussion of recently-issued Supreme Court decisions from the last and current term.

 Registration Updates and Tips